nepttune/nepttune/README.md

 - Base presenters and base components
 - Router
 - Authenticator
-- Custom Form Validators
+- Custom Form validators
 - Some Latte macros and filters
-- layout files (with AdminLTE for non public part and custom componenent for asset loading)
+- Layout files (with AdminLTE for non public part and custom componenent for asset loading)

 ### Copied part